Term of the Moment

 Definition: Tor

-(The Onion Routing protocol) A method for transmitting data anonymously over the Internet by routing messages through a decentralized network.
-Tor is like a VPN (virtual private network), except that all data is relayed through three or more servers rather than just one, and both source and destination addresses of the packets are never available to any single server.
-The worldwide Tor network comprises thousands of Tor servers (Tor nodes) that are run by volunteers.
-See VPN and I2P.
+(The Onion Routing protocol) A method for transmitting data anonymously over the Internet by routing messages through a decentralized network of roughly six thousand nodes run by volunteers.
+Tor is a virtual private network (VPN), except that all data packets are relayed through three or more servers rather than just one, and both source and destination addresses are never available to any single server.
+See VPN, Orbot and I2P.

-While Tor can be used to retrieve any website, all the sites on the Dark Web use the .onion domain, and Tor is used to access them.
+The onion analogy was derived from "peeling apart the layers" at each node like peeling an onion.
+In addition, although Tor can be used to retrieve any website, all websites on the Dark Web use the .onion domain and can only be accessed by the Tor browser.
 See Dark Web.

-Tor is a modified Firefox browser for Windows, Mac and Linux.
-When run, it sets up a connection to the Tor network, and all Web requests are re-routed to hide their identity.
-For routing details, see onion routing.
+Tor uses a modified Firefox browser for Windows, Mac and Linux, and DuckDuckGo is the default search engine (see DuckDuckGo).
+When run, Tor sets up a connection to the Tor network, and all Web requests are re-routed to hide their identity.
+For details, see onion routing.

 Government Initiated

-In the 1990s, Tor was initially explored at the U.S. Naval Research Lab (NRL), and in 2002, it was released under a free and open source license.
-Within a year, there were a dozen nodes.
+In the mid-1990s, Tor was developed by the U.S. Naval Research Lab (NRL) and launched in 2002.
+Two years later, the source code was released under an open source license.
 The Electronic Frontier Foundation (see EFF) funded development, and the Tor Project became a nonprofit in 2006.

 Tor is extremely beneficial for people in countries with information restrictions.
 During the Arab Spring, Tor gave people in Middle Eastern countries access to blocked websites.
 Although there are circuitous ways to get around it, the Chinese continue to block Tor entry and exit points.
 See anonymous Web surfing and Freenet.